oracle/docker-images/OracleTuxedo/core/samples/shm/README.md

 ## Dependencies

 This sample is based on one of [oracle/tuxedo:12.2.2](../../dockerfiles/12.2.2/Dockerfile) and [oracle/tuxedo:12.1.3](../../dockerfiles/12.1.3/Dockerfile) base image.
-So, before you proceed to build this image, make sure the image oracle/tuxedo:12.2.2 has been built locally or is accessible in a remote Docker registry.
+So, before you proceed to build this image, make sure either oracle/tuxedo:12.2.2 or oracle/tuxedo:12.1.3 has been built locally or is accessible in a remote Docker registry.

 ## How to run
 docker build -t oracle/tuxedoshm .